faizhaque/HCI-Group6/README.md

 Steps to Run Program:

-Step 1: Clone the repository
+Step 1: Clone the repository.

 git clone https://github.com/your-username/HCI-Group6.git

-Open the folder in the IDE
+Open the folder in your IDE.

-cd into HCI-Group6
+cd into HCI-Group6 in the terminal.

-Step 2: Install Required Packages:
+Step 2: Install Required Packages By Running These Commands:

 pip install streamlit